mottaquikarim/pycontent/content/topics/functions.md

 * `def` shows you are "defining" a new function
 * A unique function name; same naming rules as  variables)
-* *Optional* parameters, or arguments, to be passed into the function when it is called.
+* *Optional* parameters or arguments to be passed into the function when it is called.
 * `:` ends the function header
 * An *optional* `docstring`, i.e. a comment with documentation describing the function.
 * At least one statement make up the "function body"; this code achieves the purpose for calling the function.